MouseLand/rastermap/README.md

 ### System requirements

 Linux, Windows and Mac OS are supported for running the code.
 For running the graphical interface you will need a Mac OS later than Yosemite.
 At least 8GB of RAM is required to run the software.
 16GB-32GB may be required for larger images and 3D volumes.
-The software has been heavily tested on Windows 10 and Ubuntu 18.04 and less well-tested on Mac OS.
-Please open an issue if you have problems with installation.
+The software has been heavily tested on Windows 10 and Ubuntu 20.04 and less well-tested on Mac OS.
+Please open an [issue](https://github.com/MouseLand/rastermap/issues) if you have problems with installation.

 ### Instructions